filecoin-project/FIPs/FIPS/fip-00xx.md

 logarithmic nature of the scheme, performance is still very much acceptable.

-Padding is currently _naive_ in the sense that if the passed in count of seal proofs is not a power of 2, we arbitrarily take the last proof and duplicate it until the count is the next power of 2.
-The single exception is when the proof count is 1.
-In this case, we duplicate it since the aggregation algorithm cannot work with a single proof.
+Padding is currently _naive_ in the sense that if the passed in count of Sector Update proofs aggregated is not a power of 2 (greater than 1), we pad the Sector Update proofs to the nearest power of two using a duplicate of the last Sector Update proof provided.
+The minimum number of Groth16 proofs that can be aggregated is 2, thus in the case where a single Groth16 proof is provided for aggregation, the single proof is duplicated in order to pad the number of Groth16 proofs to 2.

 ##### Verification